elugens/hello-javascript/docs/bonus-javascript-design-patterns/creational-design-pattern/builder-pattern.md

 ---

-### Why is the AbstractBuilder object participant not used in Vanilla JavaScript?
+### Why is the AbstractBuilder Object participant not used in JavaScript?

 <details>
   <summary>